Healthcare in Canada

 Most hospitals and clinics in Canada are government-funded and regulated, although there are some private clinics that offer specialised treatments.
 Major cities such as Toronto and Vancouver have well-equipped teaching hospitals linked to universities.
 However, finding an emergency department in rural parts of Canada may require a long drive.
 General family clinics can handle minor emergencies and are easily found throughout the country.

 While the standard of care at public facilities in Canada is good, waiting times can be a problem and delays are common, even at an emergency department.
 To see a specialist, patients generally need a referral from a GP.
-Furthermore, many GPs are unwilling to take on new patients, which could make things difficult for expats.
-For this reason, even those with access to Medicare may opt for private treatment if they are able to afford it.

 Expats can access Medicare once they have been granted permanent residency in Canada.
 Because each province has its own insurance plan, the rules vary depending on where a person is based.
 Generally, there is a waiting period before a health insurance card can be issued.
 During this period, expats should ensure they have private health insurance in place.

+International and local healthcare insurers are available.
 Depending on the length of stay in Canada and future plans, it may be better to opt for an international health insurance policy.
 Expats should check which hospitals in the local area are accessible before investing in any health insurance plan.

 The emergency number in Canada is 911 for the police, ambulance and fire department services.
-When the number 112 is dialled on cell phones, it redirects to 911.

 Each province or territory in Canada is responsible for the emergency medical services under its jurisdiction.
 In larger cities, response times are much faster than in more rural areas.
 Ambulances are well equipped in line with local regulations, and paramedics and EMTs are highly trained.
 Private ambulances are also available for non-emergency transport to hospitals.